Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

 And with that, visit `gitea.powerhouse.com` and it should work including HTTPS and SSH!

-You can now clone repositories like this: `git clone ssh://git@gitea.powerhouse.com:1234/user/awesome_project.git`.
+You can now clone repositories like this: `git clone ssh://git@gitea.powerhouse.com:1234/user/awesome_project.git` after you created your user.

+User creation is done by using the gitea admin CLI tool described here: [Gitea Documentation](https://docs.gitea.io/en-us/command-line/).

 It is important to note that we don't use `latest` anywhere.
 It's just not good if you are trying to update a service later on.
 We could set ImagePolicy to AlwaysPull but that's just not a good thing to do if you have a 2 gig image.
 Always use version and policy `imagePullPolicy: IfNotPresent` to save yourself some bandwidth.